jrmeier/fast-trade/README.md

 ## Data

+There is a data downloader for downloading Binance data and storing it locally.
+Its best to use it from the CLI, but if you can dig into it in [update_symbol_data.py](/fast_trade/update_symbol_data.py).
+Check out the [CLI](##CLI) section for details.

 Data must be minute tick data. datapoints will give false results if the data isn't once a minute.

 Datafiles are expected but come with `ohlc` candlestick minute data in a csv file, but will not work as expected.
 Please open an issue if this is a problem for you.